Nivitus/PyTorch-Image_Classifier/README.md

    We're dedicated to improving this repository.
 Stay tuned for more CNN architectures and updates to the training and inference functionalities!

 ## Happy Classifying! 🚀🔍📸
-   We're dedicated to improving this repository.
-Stay tuned for more CNN architectures and updates to the training and inference functionalities!